 - For patients on a regimen of fixed-ratio opioid/non-opioid analgesic products, use only the opioid component of these products in the conversion.

-Step 1: Sum the total daily dose of the opioid (in this case, extended-release oxymorphone); 10 mg oxymorphone twice daily = 20 mg total daily dose of oxymorphone
+Step 1: Sum the total daily dose of the opioid (in this case, extended-release oxymorphone); 15 mg oxymorphone twice daily = 30 mg total daily dose of oxymorphone.

-Step 3: Calculate the approximate starting dose of Zohydro ER which is 20 mg Zohydro ER every 12 hours.
-Round down, if necessary, to the appropriate Zohydro ER capsule strengths available.
+Step 3: Calculate the approximate starting dose which is 30 mg ZOHYDRO ER every 12 hours.
+Round down, if necessary, to the appropriate ZOHYDRO ER capsule strengths available.
 Close observation and frequent titration are warranted until pain management is stable on the new opioid.
-Monitor patients for signs and symptoms of opioid withdrawal or for signs of over-sedation/toxicity after converting patients to Zohydro ER.
+Monitor patients for signs and symptoms of opioid withdrawal or for signs of over-sedation/toxicity after converting patients to ZOHYDRO ER.

 Close monitoring is of particular importance when converting from methadone to other opioid agonists.
 The ratio between methadone and other opioid agonists may vary widely as a function of previous dose exposure.
 Methadone has a long half-life and tends to accumulate in the plasma.

-Eighteen hours following the removal of the transdermal fentanyl patch, Zohydro ER treatment can be initiated.
-Although there has been no systematic assessment of such conversion, a conservative hydrocodone dose, approximately 10 mg every 12 hours of Zohydro ER, should be initially substituted for each 25 mcg/hr fentanyl transdermal patch.
-Follow the patient closely during conversion from transdermal fentanyl to Zohydro ER, as there is limited documented experience with this conversion.
+ZOHYDRO ER treatment can be initiated 18 hours following the removal of the transdermal fentanyl patch.
+Although there has been no systematic assessment of such conversion, a conservative hydrocodone dose, approximately 10 mg every 12 hours of ZOHYDRO ER, should be initially substituted for each 25 mcg/hr fentanyl transdermal patch.
+Follow the patient closely during conversion from transdermal fentanyl to ZOHYDRO ER, as there is limited documented experience with this conversion.

-Patients with hepatic impairment may have higher plasma concentrations than those with normal function.
-No adjustment in starting dose with Zohydro ER is required in patients with mild or moderate hepatic impairment, however, in patients with severe hepatic impairment, start with lowest dose, 10 mg.
+Patients with hepatic impairment may have higher plasma concentrations of hydrocodone than those with normal function.
+No adjustment in starting dose with ZOHYDRO ER is required in patients with mild or moderate hepatic impairment.
+However, in patients with severe hepatic impairment, start with the lowest dose, 10 mg every 12 hours.
 Monitor these patients closely for adverse events such as respiratory depression [see CLINICAL PHARMACOLOGY].

-Patients with renal impairment may have higher plasma concentrations than those with normal function.
-Initiate therapy with a low initial dose of Zohydro ER in patients with renal impairment and monitor closely for respiratory depression and sedation [see CLINICAL PHARMACOLOGY].
+Patients with renal impairment may have higher plasma concentrations of hydrocodone than those with normal function.
+Initiate therapy with a low initial dose of ZOHYDRO ER in patients with renal impairment and monitor closely for respiratory depression and sedation [see CLINICAL PHARMACOLOGY].

 Dosage Forms And Strengths

-Zohydro ER is available in 10 mg, 15 mg, 20 mg, 30 mg, 40 mg, and 50 mg hard gelatin capsules, containing white to off-white beads, roughly spherical in shape, and uniform in appearance.
+ZOHYDRO ER (hydrocodone) extended-release capsules are available in 10 mg, 15 mg, 20 mg, 30 mg, 40 mg, and 50 mg hard gelatin capsules, containing white to off-white beads, roughly spherical in shape, and uniform in appearance.